The Yarcombe Inn

 It seems this tenant disappeared around April 2024 after removing himself from the village Facebook group and closing the Yarcombe Inn's Facebook account.

-In October 2024, with virtually no previous announcement, the owner installed new renter(s) who once again appeared to be anything but publicans.
+In October 2024, with virtually no previous announcement, the owner installed new renter(s) who do not appear to be publicans.
 Their stated business involved cats, coffee and tables at various prices per hour.
 The notable difference was that at least there was no pretence of an attempt to run a pub, but how this aligned with the building's ACV status or the Parish Council's pledge regarding the preservation of the village's only public house is unknown.

-In mid-November 2024 it was announced that the business had temporarily closed.
+In mid-November 2024 it was announced that the business had temporarily closed, then that it was reopening, but as of mid December 2024 there are unknown problems preventing progress.
 We await further developments with interest.

 Check here for any further updates.